botpress/botpress/docs/guide/docs/infrastructure/database.md

 - `DATABASE_PG_SEARCH_PATH=mySchema`

 This will be the equivalent of using the following SQL statement `SET search_path to mySchema`.
 This feature requires you to create the schema prior to setting it.
-More oever, although it's not recommended, you can set multiple search path using a comma sperated value syntax as you would do using the sql statement.
-Use multiple search path only if you know what you're doing.
+Moreover, although it's not recommended, you can set multiple schemas in your search path using a comma separated value syntax as you would do using the SQL statement.
+Use multiple schemas only if you know what you're doing.
 The default search path

 If you don't want to type these variables each time you start Botpress, we also support `.env` files.
 Check out our [configuration section](../advanced/configuration) for more information.